zachrenwick/dbt-dc-performance/README.md

-# Analytics engineering with dbt
+# Analytics Engineering Candidate Exercise

-Template repository for the projects and environment of the course: Analytics engineering with dbt
+Created dbt project to transform raw data extracts into modeled staging, intermediate and final fact tables for a candidate exercise project.
+You can view the documentation for this dbt project here: https://prismatic-cobbler-ead2f0.netlify.app/#!/overview

 > Please note that this sets some environment variables so if you create some new terminals please load them again.